Temidtech/dart-cheat-sheet/README.md

  ## Parsing

-Parsing a string a number such as integer and double is very key.
-As a developer, sometimes I want to be able to convert(parse) a string value coming from a server-side to a number, this method comes in handy.
+Parsing a string to a number such as integer and double is very key.
+As a developer, often times I need to convert(parse) a string value coming from a server-side to a number, tryParse method comes in handy.
 Take a look at this code snippet:

 ###  Example